kroniak/extensions-ecwid/README.md

 ## Namespaces

+- Ecwid - client for API v3
 - Ecwid.Models - model classes for API v3
-- Ecwid.Models.Legacy - model classes for API v1
-- Ecwid - client for API v3
 - Ecwid.Legacy - client for API v1
+- Ecwid.Legacy.Models - model classes for API v1

 ## How to use